Last Updated on January 28, 2024 by Carrie Stephens

 Lack of Exercise

-- Loud noises
+- Loud noises.

-- Too much noise
+- Too much noise.

-- Predatory pets
+- Predatory pets.

-- Location changes
+- Location changes.

-- Aggressive cage mates
+- Aggressive cage mates.

-- Constant interruptions, particularly during bedtime
+- Constant bedtime interruptions.

-Misshaped or malformed eggs become stuck in a parrot’s reproductive system, making it impossible for hens to expel them.
-This can be caused by a defective shell gland and infectious bronchitis.
+Misshapen or malformed eggs become stuck in the reproductive system, making expelling them impossible for hens.
+This can be due to a defective shell gland and infectious bronchitis.